Cessna Citation X: Development

-The development of the Citation X was first announced at the National Business Aviation Association Convention in New Orleans in October 1990, with the first prototype making its maiden flight on December 21, 1993.
 Originally scheduled for August 1995, the certification of the Cessna Citation X was delayed several times.
 First, failure of the airframe and engine to meet Federal Aviation Administration requirements caused the planned certification date postponement to late November 1995.
 The main delay reasons were troubles integrating the avionics and the engine to the aircraft, high-altitude and low-speed engine flameout (high wing attack angles caused insufficient airflow), engines not meeting the bird strike criteria and directional stability challenges.
 Efforts to increase the maximum take-off weight of the Citation X by about 800 pounds again delayed the FAA certification schedule, this time to April 1996.
 These changes were aimed at permitting a full-fuel payload of 1,400 pounds (seven passengers), but Cessna had difficulty achieving a balance between reducing Citation X cabin noise and minimizing the extra weight of sound-dampening materials.
 The certification, FAA FAR Part 25, Amendment 74, Certification 3, was finally achieved on June 3, 1996.

 The first Citation X was delivered in July 1996 to golfer and long-time Cessna customer Arnold Palmer.
 Once in use, the Citation X continued to set speed records.
 Arnold Palmer set one of them in September 1997: 473 kn on a 5,000 km closed course.
 In February 1997, the Citation X design team was awarded the National Aeronautic Association's Robert J. Collier Trophy.
 The Citation X was approved by Transport Canada on May 22, 1998, and by the European Joint Aviation Authorities in 1999.
 In October 2000, Cessna announced an upgrade for all Citation Xs to be delivered after January 1, 2002.
 The main characteristics of this upgraded version were a 5% increase in thrust, a 400 lb increase in maximum take-off weight, and improved Honeywell avionics.